 I am driven by curiosity.

-I am currently based in Berkeley, California, where I’m finishing up my Master’s in Journalism at the UC Berkeley Graduate School of Journalism.
+I am currently based in Berkeley, California, where I just completed a Master’s in Journalism at the UC Berkeley Graduate School of Journalism.
 I focused on long-form narrative and audio journalism and investigative reporting.
 While at the J-School, I’ve received two fellowships from the Human Rights Center and an internal fellowship to support reporting on the financialization of poverty in the development sector, and another from the National Institute of Climate Education to support reporting on the renewable energy transition in Texas.
 I also received the 2019 Robert Whittington Award for Exceptional Reporting for my reporting on St. James, Louisiana and the Clay Felker Award for Excellence in Narrative Writing in 2020 for my reporting on microfinance.